SINTEF-9012/PruneCluster/README.md

 ### Features

 #### Realtime
 The clusters can be updated in realtime.
-It's perfect for live situations.
+It's perfect for live datasets or datasets you want to filter at runtime.

 #### Fast